-Do not use petroleum-based oil or grease on you or any part of the oxygen equipment.
+Do not use petroleum-based oil or grease: Avoid using these products on you or any part of the oxygen equipment.
 Oil and grease burn easier when mixed with oxygen.
 Always read the label or check with your pharmacist about oxygen safe products.

-Use products like: Avoid petroleum-based creams such as:
+Use Products like: Avoid petroleum-based creams such as:

-KY Jelly $^{\text{TM}}$ Hair Cream Burt's Bee's wax $^{\text{TM}}$ Hair Tonics Natural Goats Milk Vaseline $^{\text{TM}}$
+KY Jelly TM Hair Cream

+Burt's Bee's wax TM Hair Tonics

+Natural products Vaseline TM

-Nasal Ease TM some lotions, oils, and creams
+Nasal Ease TM Some lotions, oils, and creams

-Keep humidity levels normal.
+Reduce Static Shock Dangers & Electrical Safety: Keep humidity levels normal.
 Static electricity, due to low humidity levels can cause sparks, which could lead to a fire.
-In the winter months, you make use a humidifier or boil water to help keep home moisture levels up.

-Avoid sparks from electrical items.

-- Plug your equipment directly into the wall.
-Extension cords and surge protectors can spark when they fail. - Make sure electrical appliances are in good working order.
-Sparks from faulty electrical equipment can lead to a fire.
+In the winter months, you can use a humidifier or boil water to increase the humidity level in the home.
+Avoid wearing shoes or clothing that increase electrical charges and static shock creation.
+Plug your equipment directly into the wall.
+Extension cords and surge protectors can spark when they fail.
+Make sure electrical appliances are in good working order.
+Sparks from faulty equipment can lead to a fire.